documentationfor yFiles for HTML 3.0.0.1

 PREVIOUS_PARENT

-Places the nodes into their original parent if the parent is close enough from the paste location.
-If combined with FORCE the nodes are always placed into the original parent.
+Places the nodes into their original parent if the parent is close enough to the paste location.

-Finding a parent for a pasted node can be customized even further by overriding GraphClipboard’s method getTargetNode(clipboardNode: INode): INode.
+Finding a parent for a pasted node can be further customized by overriding the GraphClipboard’s method getTargetNode(context: ClipboardOperationContext, sourceNode: INode, pasteLocation: Point): INode.

 Customizing the Clipboard for Individual Items: IClipboardHelper

 You can use the IClipboardHelper interface to customize the clipboard behavior for individual graph items.
-During cut, copy, paste, or duplicate operations GraphClipboard queries each graph item’s lookup for implementations of this interface.
-The IClipboardHelper provides two groups of methods:
+During cut, copy, or duplicate operations, GraphClipboard queries each graph item’s lookup for implementations of this interface.
+For cut and copy operations, these IClipboardHelper instances are stored and used later during paste operations.
+IClipboardHelper provides two groups of methods:

-• methods which determine whether the current item should be cut, copied, or pasted
+• Methods that determine whether the current item should be cut, copied, pasted, or duplicated.

 shouldCut(context: IGraphClipboardContext, item: IModelItem): boolean

-Whether the given item should be cut.
+Determines whether the given item should be cut.
 The item belongs to the original graph.
-If folding is enabled this item is a view item.
+If folding is enabled, this item is a view item.

 shouldCopy(context: IGraphClipboardContext, item: IModelItem): boolean

-Whether the given item should be copied.
+Determines whether the given item should be copied.
 The item belongs to the original graph.
-If folding is enabled this item is a view item.
+If folding is enabled, this item is a view item.

-Whether the given item should be pasted.
+Determines whether the given item should be pasted.
 The item belongs to the clipboard graph.
-The userData object is the state object which is created in one of the next methods.

-The following example shows an implementation of IClipboardHelper that only permits the copying and cutting of nodes that have a certain tag:
+The following example shows an implementation of IClipboardHelper that only permits the copying, cutting, and duplicating of nodes that have a certain tag:

 shouldCopy(context, item) {